Kushal997-das/Project-Guidance/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: 💥 Proposal
-about: Propose a non-trivial change to NeoAlgo
+about: Propose a non-trivial change to Project-Guidance

 labels: "proposal"
 ---